-12.4.1 Managing administrators in the web interface
+13.4.1 Managing administrators in the web interface

-Go to Maintenance > SMC Server > Administrators in the web administration interface to manage administrators.
+In the Maintenance > SMC Server > Administrators menu in the web administration interface, administrators who have local accounts on the SMC server or accounts from other Radius or LDAP authentication servers can be managed.
 The panel displayed depends on whether you are connected to the server as the super administrator ("admin" user) or as another user.